AustrianDataLAB/AOCC_OpenScience_MAGE/README.md

 # JupyterLab OpenScience Containers
 This is the first sample container for which we demonstrate how to use some HPC tooling on Kubernetes or locally, using the https://cgs.jhuapl.edu codebase "MAGE" ( an ecosystem consisting of Fortran/Python MPI/OPENMP).
 Here, we specifically use Paraview to plot Magneto-Hydro-Dynamics Data produced by MAGE, and thus we include the Python Packages required specifically for this HPC codebase (kaipy etc).

 WIP: The Globus Endpoints for the data are public, but currently those datasets are rather large.

-In real life: there is a CI pipeline with the source code, that builds this Analysis-Container

 For a basic example of the kernel using Jupyter Notebook, see `ParaviewExample.ipynb`, for a sample Tutorial see `MagIonPlot.ipynb` , for opening a connection via Globus, see `globus_client_start.ipynb`.
 To have more information on what is available specifically through this Jupyter-kernel, type magic command `%help` in the interpreter.